nielscup/CropPlugin/README.md

 /// <summary>
 /// Crop Image
 /// </summary>
-/// <param name="imagePath">The path to the image to be cropped</param>
+/// <param name="imagePath">The path to the image to be cropped. example: ../pictures/picture.jpg</param>
+/// <param name="croppedImagePath">The path to the image after cropping.
+This can be the same as imagePath, the image will then be overwritten. example: ../pictures/picture-cropped.jpg</param>
 /// <param name="callback">The action to execute after cropping</param>
 /// <param name="croppedImageWidth">The width of the image after cropping</param>
 /// <param name="croppedImageHeight">The height of the image after cropping</param>
 /// <returns></returns>
-Task CropImage(string imagePath, Action callback, int croppedImageWidth, int croppedImageHeight);
+Task CropImage(string imagePath, string croppedImagePath, Action callback, int croppedImageWidth, int croppedImageHeight);
 ```
 ```
 /// <summary>
 /// Crop Image
 /// </summary>
-/// <param name="imagePath">The path to the image to be cropped</param>
+/// <param name="imagePath">The path to the image to be cropped. example: ../pictures/picture.jpg</param>
+/// <param name="croppedImagePath">The path to the image after cropping.
+This can be the same as imagePath, the image will then be overwritten. example: ../pictures/picture-cropped.jpg</param>
 /// <param name="callback">The action to execute after cropping</param>
 /// <returns></returns>
-Task CropImage(string imagePath, Action callback);
+Task CropImage(string imagePath, string croppedImagePath, Action callback);
 ```
 **Example**
 ```